MaksimB96/hangman-pp3-python/README.md

 ### PEP8 - CI Python Linter
 PEP8 - CI Python Linter, was used in order to validate my code for my login.py code and run.py code.
-Rand-words and hangman-titles were not included as they only focused being called as art or to grab a random words.
+Rand-words and hangman-titles were not included as they only focused on being called as art or to grab random words.

 <details><summary>Game Body</summary>
 <img src="docs/validations/test-run.png">